LittleBuster/tlenitel2000/README.md

 Tlenitel 2000
 ==================================

-This application created for quizes on radion anison.fm<br>
+This application created for quizes on radio anison.fm<br>
 Tlenitel 2000 difficult to find images in google search.

 Dependencies: